utiasASRL/constraint_learning/README.md

 This codebase allows for the learning of constraint matrices for arbitrary lifting functions.

+## Usage

-To implement your own lifting function, inherit from the `StateLifter` class, following the examples in [lifters/custom_lifters.py](lifters/custom_lifters.py).
+- To implement your own lifting function, inherit from the `StateLifter` class, following for example [lifters/stereo2d_lifter.py](lifters/stereo2d_lifter.py).

-Visualizations of the example lifting functions and an explanation of the method can be found in [_notebooks/ConstraintsLearning.ipynb](_notebooks/ConstraintsLearning.ipynb).
+- Visualizations of the example lifting functions and an explanation of the methods can be found in [_notebooks/ConstraintsLearning.ipynb](_notebooks/ConstraintsLearning.ipynb).
+- To analyze tightness for different constraints and orderings, run `_scripts/constraints_study`.
+- To interpret constraints mathematically, run `_scripts/interpret`.

 ## Installation